Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 FRS2U747  0.0010           uncertainty on the median(SKY/SCI2) flux ratio near 747 nm; on Red CCD FRC2M747  0.9000           median(CAL/SCI2) flux ratio near 747 nm; on Red CCD
-FRC2U747  0.0010           uncertainty on the median(CAL/SCI2) flux ratio near 747 nm; on Red CCD FR12M865  0.9000           median(SCI1/SCI2) flux ratio near 865 nm; on Red CCD
+FRC2U747  0.0010           uncertainty on the median(CAL/SCI2) flux ratio near 747 nm; on Red CCD FR12M852  0.9000           median(SCI1/SCI2) flux ratio near 852 nm; on Red CCD
-FR12U865  0.0010           uncertainty on the median(SCI1/SCI2) flux ratio near 865 nm; on Red CCD FR32M865  0.9000           median(SCI3/SCI2) flux ratio near 865 nm; on Red CCD
+FR12U852  0.0010           uncertainty on the median(SCI1/SCI2) flux ratio near 852 nm; on Red CCD FR32M852  0.9000           median(SCI3/SCI2) flux ratio near 852 nm; on Red CCD
-FR32U865  0.0010           uncertainty on the median(SCI1/SCI2) flux ratio near 865 nm; on Red CCD FRS2M865  0.9000           median(SKY/SCI2) flux ratio near 865 nm; on Red CCD
+FR32U852  0.0010           uncertainty on the median(SCI1/SCI2) flux ratio near 852 nm; on Red CCD FRS2M852  0.9000           median(SKY/SCI2) flux ratio near 852 nm; on Red CCD
-FRS2U865  0.0010           uncertainty on the median(SKY/SCI2) flux ratio near 865 nm; on Red CCD FRC2M865  0.9000           median(CAL/SCI2) flux ratio near 865 nm; on Red CCD
+FRS2U852  0.0010           uncertainty on the median(SKY/SCI2) flux ratio near 852 nm; on Red CCD FRC2M852  0.9000           median(CAL/SCI2) flux ratio near 852 nm; on Red CCD
-FRC2U865  0.0010           uncertainty on the median(CAL/SCI2) flux ratio near 865 nm; on Red CCD
+FRC2U852  0.0010           uncertainty on the median(CAL/SCI2) flux ratio near 852 nm; on Red CCD
 ========  ===============  =========

-The keywords above related to the signal-to-noise ratio in L1 spectra all start with SNR.
-These SNR measurements were made using modules/Utils/analyze_l1.py.
+The keywords above related to the signal-to-noise ratio in L1 spectra all start with 'SNR'.
+These measurements were made using modules/quicklook/src/analyze_l1.py.
 The image below (click to enlarge) shows the spectral orders and wavelengths at which SNR is measured.

+Keywords related to flux ratios between orders (FR452661, FR548661, FR747661, FR852661) are the ratios between the 95th percentile in flux for the spectral orders containing 452 nm, 548 nm, 747 nm, and 852 nm, all normalized by the spectral order containing 661 nm.
+These are the same spectral orders used for the SNR calculations and use the SCI2 orderlet.

-Keywords related to orderlet flux ratios are computed in 500-pixel regions in the centers the same spectral orders as are used for the SNR calculations.
+Keywords related to orderlet flux ratios (e.g., FR12M452 and its uncertainty FR12U452) are computed in 500-pixel regions in the centers in the same spectral orders as are used for the SNR calculations.

 .. image:: KPF_L1_SNR.png
    :alt: L1 Spectrum show wavelengths where SNR is measured